-A common unifying motif consists in data scientific underpinnings.
-Reproducible research, scalable numerical methods and data sharing are major concerns in contemporary data-intense science.
-As part of my work, I devote considerable energy to developing open source software that confronts these bottlenecks by facilitating automated data processing and fast access to data resources.
+Reproducible research, scalable numerical methods and data sharing are major concerns in contemporary science.
+To help address these challenges, I devote considerable time and energy to developing novel statistical methods and open source software that enable automated and repeatable data processing.

 Publications and Preprints

 Note.
 Equal contributions are indicated by an asterisk ✱.

 MNE Software for MEG and EEG

 MNE-Python is the Python open source toolbox for processing and visualizing MEG and EEG data.
 It facilitates a wide range of data processing task, including artifact rejection, diagnositc visualizations, decoding, source localization, time-frequency analysis and statistics.